 - ConnectionGuids is used to store a list of GUIDs that will uniquely identify connections in packages.

 Building Biml Connections

 Once the configuration file is updated for your environment, open 01_Connections-ADONET.biml and 01_Connections-OLEDB.biml.
-These scripts are going to set up connections in the Relational folder we’ll use in subsequent steps.
-When the Biml compiler goes to reference a database object, it has to have a connection object defined to do so.
+These scripts will set up connections in the Relational folder we’ll use in subsequent steps.
+When the Biml compiler references a database object, it has to have a connection object defined to do so.

 The OLEDB version sets up an OLEDB connection to our Extract database, as well as two connections to an Excel file in our testdata folder.
-This Excel connection and file are used in the 04_Tables_Excel.biml demo.
-Feel free to comment that out as well if you are not going to run the Excel demo.
+This Excel connection and file are used in the 04_Tables_Excel.biml demo in BimlStudio, but that’s not ready for BimlExpress yet.
+Feel free to comment that out if you are not going to run the Excel demo.

 Build Biml Destination Reference Objects

 To create Packages that read those flat files and write the output to a table, you must build references to your database, schemas, and tables.
 The code to build a database and schema is simple.
 To see them generated, include 02_Databases and 03_Schemas when using 00_GetOutput.

 Writing the tables in Biml is more interesting since it uses the Interrogator again to read the file structures.
 To see the tables generated, you will need to include 01_Connections_ADONET, 02_Databases, 03_Schemas, and 04_Tables_FlatFiles when running 00_GetOutput.

 Building out your packages